plasmatech8/django-practice/02_django_react/README.md

 * Put css and assets into React src
 * `manage.py` usually at root level of repo
 * If we want, it is possible to have apps inside folders or sub-apps, and we can reference them using dot notation.

+Thoughts:
+* React is nice, though it adds complexity
+* Using pure Django with templates makes authentication easier
+* I like the idea of using Svelte-made webcomponents, so we can use them in pure HTML (in the templates)

 ## 01. Basics